sajal/sajalblog/content/post/android-apps-golang.md

 Once thats done, I could access the Go library from anywhere simply by importing `go.digdroid.Digdroid`

+Screenshot of steps involved in adding `digdroid.aar` into Android Studio : http://imgur.com/a/dEewm

 Example usage of above Go code from Java
 {{% highlight java %}}
 ```